AbayomiBello-Data/Credit-card-eligibility/README.md

-# Fraud Detection Application
+# Credit card Eligibility Application

-This repository contains a machine learning application for fraud detection.
-It uses a RandomForest classifier to predict fraudulent activities and is built with Flask, deployed using Docker, and orchestrated with GitHub Actions for CI/CD.
+This repository contains a machine learning application for credit card eligibility checker.
+It uses a RandomForest classifier to predict whther a user is eligible for a credit card and also a chatbot that gives tips for the user on how to improve their chances of getting one and is built with Streamlit, deployed using Docker, and orchestrated with GitHub Actions for CI/CD.
 MLflow is used for model tracking and management.

 ## Key Features
-- Automated detection of potential fraud in financial transactions.
+- Automated detection of whether a user is eligible for a credit card.
 - Regular retraining capabilities to adapt to data drift.
-- RESTful API for accessing model predictions.
+- Streamlit API for accessing model predictions.
 - MLflow integration for model performance monitoring.
 - Automated workflow using GitHub Actions for model retraining and deployment.